tomheon/diffscuss/README.md

 ### Header Lines

-A header line is at least one '!' followed by a '*', followed by header of the format 'field-name: value'.
+A header line one '%' followed by at least one '*', followed by a space, followed by a header of the format 'field-name: value'.

 A header line must always begin a comment or follow another header line.